zhiming99/rpc-frmwrk/README.md

 5. A tree-like hierarchical persistant registry.

 ---
+[`Sun Jan 02 2022 07:53:48 PM Beijing`]
+1. Trying to replace the CConfigDb's properties from BufPtr to Variant, which is an effort for performance improvement.
+CConfigDb is one of the fundamental data structure, so it will make the system less stable for a while.

 [`Sat Jan 01 2022 11:47:41 AM Beijing`]
 1. 新年快乐!
 2. Happy New Year!